Tsum Valley Trek

 Day 16Trek to Soti Khola in 5 hours.

-We pass through terraced fields and tropical waterfalls and finally set up camp at the village.
-720m.
+We pass along terraced fields and tropical falls and finally set up camp in the village.
+720 m.

 Day 17 Trek to Arughat in 5 hours.